8fold/site-joshbruce.com/content/public/finances/building-wealth-paycheck-to-paycheck/_20220401/content.md

 The best description I have for where my mind is right now is burned out.

 I love what I do.
 I do believe you can [design a life](/design-your-life/) you don’t need to runaway from.
 What I’m feeling isn’t trying to run from where I am, but run toward something different.

+With that said, given my lifestyle, chances are van life won’t actually be a money saving move.
+No car payment.
+Minimal insurance cost.
+No car-related expenses.
+All of that changes the moment I get a vehicle and those costs may equal rent and utilities.
+So, I don’t think the running toward something is financial, it’s just different.

 I’m waiting to see if this is just a passing thing or a more general, long running sense of ennui and malaise.
 If it’s the latter, I’m not sure how I might go about expediting the plan, without endangering the potential for joy in that path.